project8/mermithid/documentation/install.rst

-	source ~/path/to/the/virtual/environment/bin/activate # activate the virtual environement echo $PYTHONPATH # make sure the build folder above is in this path pip install . --process-dependency-links
+	source ~/path/to/the/virtual/environment/bin/activate # activate the virtual environement echo $PYTHONPATH # make sure the build folder above is in this path pip install . -e ./morpho

-(The `--process-dependency-links` is here to install the right morpho version from github.)
+(The `-e ./morpho` is here to install the morpho version located in the `mermithid` top directory.)

 Docker installation
 --------------------